Planning Your PR Budget in teal text over a pink photo of a vintage calculator

 There is something to be said about having someone on your account who is adept at crisis communication, storytelling, relationship building and comes to the table with big ideas based on years of doing it.

-A higher level of experience, and the number of people on your team, will affect where your budget goes.
-Luckily for you, we have minimal overhead, and we focus our investment on our people, not kegerators and air hockey tables in the office.
+Your budget will be affected by your experience level and the number of people on your team.
+Luckily for you, we have minimal overhead and focus our investment on our people, not kegerators and air hockey tables in the office.

-Think of it this way; you’re not going to ask a dietary aide to give you a physical.
+Think of it this way: You won’t ask a dietary aide to give you a physical.
 Don’t cut corners if you want results.
-We weren’t named to Forbes Top 200 PR Agencies for our good looks (although also totally valid).
+We weren’t named to Forbes’ Top 200 PR Agencies for our good looks (although that’s also totally valid).

 Approach

-When we hire someone who has PR experience, we teach them the 8THIRTYFOUR way.
-Many agencies send mass emails, blanket pitches and use wires to send out press releases and it is gonna amount to diddly squat for the client.
+When we hire someone with PR experience, we teach them the 8THIRTYFOUR way.
+Many agencies send mass emails, blanket pitches, and press releases through wires, and it amounts to nothing for the client.

 Let’s just say we know who the reporter is, how many dogs they own, and what they order at Starbucks.
 The world is built on relationships, and it’s about quality, not quantity.

-We are constantly reviewing what’s happening in the media and adjusting pitches based on what reporters are and aren’t covering.
-Before we even pitch a journalist, we check to ensure they didn’t cover something similar because they’re not going to cover it again.
+We constantly review what’s happening in the media and adjust pitches based on what reporters are and aren’t covering.
+Before we even pitch a journalist, we check to ensure they didn’t cover something similar because they won’t cover it again.

 This is why 8THIRTYFOUR uses value-based pricing.
 You pay for the results, and your retainer remains the same, month after month.